Visitor Parking at Purchase

 Tips for easily navigating the campus.

-Our signage system was designed to guide drivers and pedestrians seamlessly from campus entries through key decision-making points to eventual destinations.
+Our signage system was designed to guide drivers and pedestrians seamlessly from campus entries through key decision points to their final destinations.

 It’s Simply a Big Loop